 Although pregnancy is an exciting time, the first trimester can be pretty rough in terms of what is appealing.
 Many (most) women experience extreme fatigue and nausea and are repulsed by foods they used to like.
 One client I have can’t stand the thought of chicken while another finds beef (a food she has always liked) revolting.
 One common trigger for the nausea (aside from hormones) is the blood sugar fluctuations that come with pregnancy.
 By eating 5 smaller meals daily in regular intervals, you can stave off some of the sickness and stabilize blood sugar levels.

-When you’re feeling crappy, food is obviously the last thing you want to focus on, but sipping bone broth (click here for the recipe) or getting some good carb (easy to digest, palatable stuff like brown rice toast with coconut butter or sweet potato with butter, for example) and protein can help you feel better.
+When you’re feeling crappy, food is obviously the last thing you want to focus on, but sipping bone broth (click here for the recipe.
+Don’t want to make your own?
+Order it!) or getting some good carb (easy to digest, palatable stuff like brown rice toast with coconut butter or sweet potato with butter, for example) and protein can help you feel better.
 And lots of ginger tea!
 There is also evidence that supplementing with magnesium can help morning sickness.
 Some of my clients have had much luck with transdermal magnesium.

 The Pregnancy Diet: Top 7 Foods for Health.